Mary Dickens: Later years

-After her father's death she lived with her brother Henry Dickens and her aunt, Georgina Hogarth; In his will her father had written, "I give the sum of £1,000 free of legacy duty to my daughter Mary Dickens.
+After her father's death, Mary lived with her brother Henry Dickens and her aunt, Georgina Hogarth; in his will her father had written, "I give the sum of £1,000 free of legacy duty to my daughter Mary Dickens.
 I also give to my said daughter an annuity of £300 a year, during her life, if she shall so long continue unmarried; such annuity to be considered as accruing from day to day, but to be payable half yearly, the first of such half yearly payments to be made at the expiration of six months next after my decease."

 Georgina Hogarth found living with Mary difficult, complaining that she was drinking too much.
 With her aunt she edited two volumes of Dickens's letters, which were published in 1880.
 Later she seems to have embarrassed or angered her family, who largely cut themselves off from her.

 Much of her life after her father's death in 1870 remains unknown, but after leaving her aunt's she lived for a period with a clergyman and his wife, Mr and Mrs Hargreaves, in Manchester, a "scandal" which was kept a secret by her family.
 Later she lived alone in the country.
 Mary Dickens went on to write Charles Dickens By His Eldest Daughter (1885) and My Father As I Recall Him (1896), which was posthumously published and edited by her sister, Katey.

 On Mary's death her aunt, Georgina Hogarth, wrote to Connie Dickens, the widow of Edward Dickens: